Updated: Jul 12

 To get the prescription for these, you must visit your primary care doctor.

 It is also possible that you caught a fungal infection after receiving dental work.
 Despite what you think, it is a fairly common occurrence for the mouth to get a fungal infection.
 Patients who wear dentures are typically more prone to it.
 The condition is called oral candidiasis and that can be treated with anti-fungals.

 What should you do about it?

-If you happen to get a sore on the corner of your mouth after dental work, there are treatments that you can do for it at home.
+If you happen to get a sore on the corner of your mouth after dental work, there are precautions and treatments that you can do at home.

-Stay hydrated and drink a lot of water to prevent lips chapping.
+Stay hydrated.
+Drrink enough water to prevent the lips from chapping.